TPTPWDotACoEMW/globin/README.txt

     The easiest way to run Globin is to use your computer's built-in command line terminal.
-To run Globin from the command line, navigate to the Globin directory and enter the command "python3 globin.py".
+To run Globin from the command line, navigate to the Globin directory and enter the command "python3 globin.py run".
 This will automatically run Globin, installing all addins in the "addins" folder and placing a button in Chapter 1 for each installed level (except levels in full chapters).
 After that, Globin automatically launches World of Goo.
 If running Globin gives an error, refer to section 5.